How to Clear Safari History on a Mac in 4 Simple Steps

 How to clear cookies and cache in Safari

-Select the Privacy tab
+4. Go to the Privacy tab

-Click the Manage Website Data button
+5. Click on the Manage Website Data button

 6. A window listing all websites currently storing your cookies, cache and other types of local data.
 You can delete all of them by clicking on the Remove All button, or you can select specific websites and click on the Remove button instead